On the existence of Monge maps for the Gromov-Wasserstein problem: Introduction

 Suppose that $c$ satisfies \cref{eq:subtwist} and is bounded.
-If $\mu$ vanishes on each hypersurface, then \cref{eq:OT} admits a unique optimal transport plan $\pi\opt$ and it is induced by the union of a map and an anti-map:
+If $\mu$ vanishes on each hypersurface, then \cref{eq:OT} admits a unique optimal transport plan $\pi\opt$ and it is supported on the union of a graph (map from $\Xx$ to $\Yy$) and an anti-graph (map from $\Yy$ to $\Xx$):